Update 5 p.m., Monday, July 7: The 94-year-old woman who suffered smoke inhalation and second-degree burns in Sunday’s brush fire has died.

 Around 6:15 p.m., Thomas Inouye, public information officer for the HFD, said the biggest challenges were wind, the length of time crews had been out, and resources.
 Inouye said the Federal Fire Department was assisting them.

-The fire is 20% contained.
-Twenty-seven HFD units from outside the district ,including two air support units, were fighting the fire.
+Twenty-seven HFD units from outside the district, including two air support units, were fighting the fire.

-Honolulu Emergency Services Department said it had treated a 94-year old female who suffered smoke inhalation.
-EMS transported her in critical condition to an emergency room.
+Honolulu Emergency Services Department said it had treated a 94-year-old woman who suffered smoke inhalation.
+EMS transported her to an emergency room in critical condition.

 Four other people were evaluated for smoke inhalation but refused further treatment.